-Year Ended D ecember 31,
+Year Ended December 31,

-(in thousands) 2014 2013
+(in thousands) (in thousands) 2014 20

-Audit fees ^(a) \$17,751 \$18,136
+Audit fees (a) \$17,751 \$18,136

-Audit related fees ^(b) 1,607 1,817
+Audit related fees (b) 1,607 1,817

-Tax fees ^(c) 1,562 1,000
+Tax fees (c) 1,562 1,000

-All other fees ^(d) 37 24
+All other fees (d) 37 24

-(a) Audit fees include financial statement audits and reviews under statutory or regulatory requirements and services that generally only the auditor reasonably can provide, including issuance of comfort letters and consents for debt and equity issuances and other attest services required by statute or regulation.

-(b) Audit related fees consist of assurance and related services and other factors and reporting standards and audits of stand-alone financial statements or other assurance services not required by statute or regulation. (c) Tax fees consist of tax compliance, tax planning and tax advice and consulting services, including assistance and representation in connection with tax audits and appeals, tax advice related to
+- Audit fees include financial statement audits and reviews under statutory or regulatory requirements and services that generally only the auditor reasonably can provide, including issuance of comfort letters and consents for debt and equity issuances and other attest services required by statute or regulation. - Audit related fees consist of assurance and related services that are traditionally performed by the auditor such as accounting assistance and due diligence in connection with proposed acquisitions or sales, consultations concerning financial accounting and reporting standards and audits of stand-alone financial statements or other assurance services not required by statute or - regulation.